- Centrally located on lovely street lined with shops and restarants

 A comfortable but not quite luxurious boutique hotel surrounded by trendy shops and restaurants

-You could almost mistake the Orlando, a cozy 95-room boutique hotel, for one of the many trendy cafes and shops that surround it on a lovely stretch of Third Street, just a few blocks east of.
+You could almost mistake the Orlando, a cozy 95-room boutique hotel, for one of the many trendy cafes and shops that surround it on a lovely stretch of Third Street, just a few blocks east of Beverly Hills.
 Tourists may flock to Rodeo Drive, but many locals and shoppers in the know prefer to part with their money on Third Street.

 Just five stories tall, and with vibrant orange awnings, the hotel easily blends in with the chic neighbors.
-Inside, the stylish lobby -- complete with an iMac for guests to use at no cost -- gives way to rooms that are relatively large and comfortable, but not quite luxurious.
-Terrycloth robes await guests on the beds, but the beds themselves are only moderately comfortable; pillows and comforters are stuffed with poly filling, not down, as they are at the Luxe Rodeo Drive and Maison 140, two boutique hotels in proper with rooms that are more luxurious but also about two-thirds the size.
+Inside, the stylish, albeit small lobby gives way to rooms that are relatively large and comfortable, but not quite luxurious.
+Terrycloth robes await guests on the beds, but the beds themselves are only moderately comfortable; pillows and comforters are stuffed with poly filling, not down, as they are at the Luxe Rodeo Drive and Maison 140, two boutique hotels in Beverly Hills proper with rooms that are more luxurious but also about two-thirds the size.
 And despite contemporary dark wood furniture, flat-screen televisions, and iPod docks, certain room elements feel cheap.

 The service is unpretentious and professional.
 The front desk staff doesn't address guests by name when they pick up the phone, but they answer calls promptly, and are known to go the proverbial "extra mile."
 Turndown service is provided each day.